sg2nr/hospital-simulator/README.md

 * **JUnit 5**: Provides the testing framework, with parameterized tests used to validate rules and scenarios across multiple inputs.
 * **Mockito**: Enables mocking of probabilistic behaviors and isolating dependencies, ensuring deterministic unit tests.

+#### SLF4J

+Provides a simple and standardized logging API.
+The slf4j-simple implementation is used to log simulation events, including executed rules and intermediate patient states, helping with debugging

 #### Apache Commons Math

 Provides reliable mathematical and statistical utilities (e.g., probability distributions), reducing the need for custom implementations and ensuring correctness in simulation logic.